westongcooper/meteor-stylus-multi/README.md

 ### [Lost](https://github.com/corysimmons/lost) 6.0.2

-Lost Grid is a powerful grid system built in PostCSS that works with any preprocessor and even vanilla CSS.
+Lost grid is a powerful grid system built in PostCSS that works with any preprocessor and even vanilla CSS.
 You can think of it like the Autoprefixer of grid systems.

+#### Note:

+Lost has changed from a Stylus library to a PostCSS system.
+If you have upgraded from the previous version, your code will break.
+Please see https://github.com/corysimmons/lost for the latest syntax.

 ## Features